 While following the procedure completely, with legal counsel, will strengthen the foundation of your adoption, there are nine additional things you should know.
-We understand this is an exciting time for your family, and our team of attorneys and lawyers want to ensure you have the resources you need.
-The topics covered include:
+We understand this is an exciting time for your family, and our team of attorneys and lawyers want you to know these 9 factors:

 - If Adoption Is Right Based on Your Particular Situation